cepdnaclk/e15-co227-finite-element-based-structural-non-linear-analysis/README.md

 ## Please note ##
-This work was done as a partial requirement for [CO328 Software Engineering](http://www.ce.pdn.ac.lk/undergraduate-courses/)) course. **This implementation consists of the linear elastic region analysis only.**
+This work was done as a partial requirement for [CO328 Software Engineering](http://www.ce.pdn.ac.lk/undergraduate-courses/)) course. **This implementation consists of the linear and non linear region analysis **